ua-snap/rasdaman-ingest/README.md

 Below are some useful bits of info for performing the ingests on our Rasdaman servers.
 More details can be found in SNAP's internal documents for working with Rasdaman.

+### Pre-processing environment

+The pre-processing scripts and notebooks in this repo are being tested to ensure they work with a shared conda environment being designed for geo data processing at SNAP.
+That environment spec can be found [here (update after further testing)](https://github.com/ua-snap/snap-geo/blob/add_conda_env/environment.yml).

 ### Rasdaman servers

 **Apollo**: dev server!
 Try new things here.